 Dear Students and Families,

-I see my primary role as ensuring that every child at West Hempstead Middle School is treated with respect and kindness, and that every student receives the instruction and support he or she needs to meet with success.
+My primary role as principal is to ensure that every child at West Hempstead Middle School is treated with respect and kindness, and that every student receives the instruction and support he or she needs to meet with success.
 The WHMS staff and I will support each child’s emotional, social, and academic needs as they navigate the challenges of adolescence in preparation for high school and beyond.
-I believe these needs can only be met through a partnership between the home and school, which requires open lines of communication.
-As G. Santayana said, “A child educated only at school is an uneducated child.”
-Please do not hesitate to contact me, or another staff member, about any concerns you have about your child’s emotional, social, or academic needs.
-I greatly look forward to meeting and getting to know the children and families of WHMS as the year progresses.
-I am joining a welcoming and vibrant community and school family, and feel privileged to be a new member.
+As the lead learner of WHMS, I serve students, teachers, and families so that all are able to learn, grow, and thrive in a nurturing, yet demanding environment.

 Sean K. Murray